deadpixi/libtmt/README.rst

      *   is a pointer to the cursor's TMTPOINT for TMT_MSG_MOVED
      *   is a pointer to the terminal's TMTSCREEN for TMT_MSG_UPDATE
      *   is a pointer to a string for TMT_MSG_ANSWER
+     *   is a pointer to "t" or "f" for TMT_MSG_CURSOR
+     *   is a pointer to args of the mode for TMT_MSG_UNSETMODE
      * p is whatever was passed to tmt_open (see below).
      */
     typedef void (*TMTCALLBACK)(tmt_msg_t m, struct TMT *vt,